novel

 3 Thoughts on Work-Whether Writing Medical Mysteries or Babysitting New Grandchild

 3 thoughts on work…maybe not a topic you want to think about on a Sunday, or any day?
 Dreams of retirement being far more alluring.
 Or is retirement all that it’s cracked up to be?
 I think not.
-Here are my 3 thoughts on work: Our bodies need work.
-The data revealing the protective effects
+Here are my 3 thoughts on work: Starting from the top, the body’s need for exercise and

 3 Thoughts on Work-Whether Writing Medical Mysteries or Babysitting New Grandchild Read More »